 Intended Use of Proceeds Actual Use of Proceeds To advance the Company's properties and for general and administrative purposes.
-As at December 31, 2023 the Company had spent approximately \$46,250,412 on its Thorn property, \$7,511,220 on its Langis property, \$3,586,708 on its Atlin property, and \$2,093,653 on its Hog Heaven property.
-The majority of the funds raised in fiscal 2012-2015 were used primarily for drilling on the Thorn property with some additional amounts used for G&A. The amounts raised in fiscal 2016 to 2024 to date have been and will continue to be used to finance exploration activities on the Thorn, Langis, Atlin, and Hog Heaven properties, as well as for G&A going forward.
-Explanation of variances and the impact of variances on the ability of the Company to The funds raised during the prior years have been used to fund the Company's continuing exploration on the Thorn property and general working capital. achieve its business objectives and milestones
+As at March 31, 2025 the Company has spent approximately \$59,508,478 on its Thorn property, \$7,538,592 on its Langis property, \$3,510,226 on its Atlin property, and \$1,606,207 on its Hog Heaven property.
+The majority of the funds raised in fiscal 2012 to 2015 were used primarily for drilling on the Thorn property with some additional amounts used for G&A. The amounts raised in fiscal 2016 to 2025 to date have been and will continue to be used to finance exploration activities on the Thorn, Langis, Atlin, and Hog Heaven properties, as well as for G&A going forward.
+Explanation of variances and the impact of variances on the ability of the Company to achieve its business objectives and milestones The funds raised during the prior years have been used to fund the Company's continuing exploration on the Thorn property and general working capital.